Asymmetric Influence of the Amplitude-Dependent Tune Shift on the Transverse Mode-Coupling Instability: results

 The measurements and the simulations were conducted for a range of positive and negative ADTS coefficients.
 No significant correlation between threshold currents and the value of the ADTS coefficient is observed in either measurement or simulations.
 This is not unexpected as the experimental ADTS coefficients reached only result in a very small tune shift for the center-of-mass oscillation and the bunch size observed in a stable beam.
-A typical measured ADTS coefficient of $b=5000/\mathrm{m}$ leads with a stable bunch size of below $10\,\mathrm{\tmu m}$ or a center-of-mass movement with a maximal amplitude of $10\,\mathrm{\tmu m}$ to a tune shift in the order of only $\Delta\nu\approx10^{-7}$.
-Consequently, an ADTS coefficient in this order of magnitude is not relevant until the instability starts to ``blow up'' the beam leading to a bigger contribution of the ADTS due to the then drastically increased center-of-mass oscillation and bunch size.
+A typical measured ADTS coefficient of $b=5000/\mathrm{m}$ leads with a stable bunch size or a center-of-mass movement with a maximal amplitude of less than $10\,\mathrm{\tmu m}$ (corresponding to an action of approximately $2\cdot10^{-11} \mathrm{m}$) to a tune shift in the order of only $\Delta\nu\approx10^{-7}$.
+Consequently, an ADTS coefficient in this order of magnitude is not relevant until the instability starts to blow-up the beam leading to a bigger contribution of the ADTS due to the then drastically increased center-of-mass oscillation and bunch size.
 As is shown in Fig.~\ref{fig:bpm}, during the instability the center-of-mass amplitudes reach values of the order of hundreds of micrometers and, as will be shown later, the bunch size blows up to similar sizes.
 Then the tune shift by ADTS is in the order of $\Delta\nu\approx0.001$ which corresponds already to two-thirds of the synchrotron tune.
 Therefore, it is then, above the instability threshold, that the ADTS is expected to influence the dynamics.